 The causes for ODD are not well understood.
 It appears there is no single, overwhelming cause that produces ODD.
 However, three dimensions of risk factors have been identified to contribute.

 Children with ODD may come from a family with a history of disorders (e.g. DBD, ADHD, substance abuse or mood disorders).
-They may be born with a difficult temperament.
+They may be born with a difficult child temperament.
 Or they may have lower arousal levels or cortisol levels when exposed to frustration causing them to more likely engage in fights to raise those levels.

 Children are born with different temperaments.
 Some babies are easier to take care of while others more difficult.
 Many parents respond to difficult children with harsh, coercive, inconsistent, neglectful or abusive parenting techniques.
 As a result, those children have difficulty with attachment and cannot read social cues to act in a socially appropriate way.

 Stressed parents are more likely to use ineffective parenting strategies and cause even more stress for the family.

 External stress factors (e.g. poverty, lack of structure and community violence) or internal stress factors (e.g. single parenting, parental depression, substance abuse, antisocial behavior, aggressive behavior, poor family functioning, domestic violence or child abuse) also seem to play a role in the severity of disruptive behaviors in children.

 How Common Is ODD In Children